 But if you want to streamline it even more you can just mix the dry ingredients and then dump in everything else and mix it until it’s combined.
 Hey, shoot-from-the-hip easy is always a good thing in the kitchen, right??

 Then I cut the dough into biscuit rounds.
-I’m not sure about you, but my favorite biscuit cutter is one of RancherMan’s smaller 8-oz pilsner glasses.
+You can use an actual biscuit cutter of course, but my favorite biscuit cutter is one of RancherMan’s smaller 8-oz pilsner glasses.

 The hourglass shape makes it easy for me to press and cut the dough.
-And the approximately 2” diameter is for me perfect biscuit size for RancherMan’s biscuits. #UseWhatchaGot, y’all!
+And the approximately 2” diameter is the perfect biscuit size for RancherMan’s biscuits. #UseWhatchaGot, y’all!

 Aaaanyway.
 Now my oven is preheated and my cast iron skillet is hot.
 My biscuit dough has been patted down to size and it’s time to get those biscuits made!